pmooney-extend/pmooney-extend.github.io/index.md

 ---

-Inside your shopify theme code editor create a new snippet called **extend-product-integration**.
+Inside your Shopify theme code editor create a new snippet called **extend-product-integration**.
 This is where you will leverage the Extend SDKs to display warranty offers on the product page that customers can add to their carts.
 As you will see, this file is effectively just a script that will be executed after your product display page is loaded.

 **Themes** → **Snippets** → **Add a new snippet**